Floorp-Projects/Floorp/tools/fuzzing/docs/index.rst

-Randomly testing APIs is especially helpful with parts of software that expose a well-defined interface (see also :ref:`Well-defined behavior and Safety`).
+Randomly testing APIs is especially helpful with parts of software that expose a well-defined interface (see also :ref:`Well-defined behavior and Safety <Well defined behaviour and safety>`).
 If this interface is additionally exposed to untrusted parties/content, then this is a strong sign that random API testing would be worthwhile here, also for security reasons.
 APIs can be anything from C++ layer code to APIs offered in the browser.